sahilbansal17/AC_Circuit_Solver/practice/lex/README.md

 2. `cc lex.yy.c -o first -ll`

 ### verbRecognize.l
 This lex specification recognizes whether the words in the input are verbs or not.
+Now, input is taken from the file `input.txt`.

 To run :
 1. `lex verbRecognize.l`
 2. `cc lex.yy.c -o first -ll`
-3. `./first`
+3. `./first input.txt`

-Now, provide the input as a line terminated by newline.
-It then provides the desired output.
-Hit `Ctrl+C` to terminate.